Lapin0t/grothendieck-cern/english.md

 scientific research.
-Which, by the way, doesn't mean I'm not still paid to teach, last year and this year, very esoteric science at the Collège de France, and that next year I'll either be teaching at the Orsay faculty of science or research director at the Centre National de Recherche Scientifique \[TN: CNRS, a frenche national research agency\].
+Which, by the way, doesn't mean I'm not still paid to teach, last year and this year, very esoteric science at the Collège de France, and that next year I'll either be teaching at the Orsay faculty of science or research director at the Centre National de Recherche Scientifique (CNRS) \[TN: french national research agency\].

 In other words, I won't have escaped the contradiction of my scientific status.
-In the end, what counts for me is not so much achieving the position of moral purity, which is perfectly impossible within society--- that's one of the many things I've learned over the last two years---what counts is that we are a ferment of transformations, a factor of transformations wherever we find ourselves.
+In the end, what counts for me is not so much achieving the position of moral purity, which is perfectly impossible within society---that's one of the many things I've learned over the last two years---what counts is that we are a ferment of transformations, a factor of transformations wherever we find ourselves.
 Of course, if we find ourselves in a certain professional